quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 negotiation was genuine, i.e., that no attacker injected packets in order to influence the version negotiation process (see {{downgrade}}).

-Only servers can start incompatible version negotiation, i.e., clients MUST NOT send Version Negotiation packets and servers MUST ignore all received Version Negotiation packets.
+Only servers can start incompatible version negotiation.
+Clients MUST NOT send Version Negotiation packets and servers MUST ignore all received Version Negotiation packets.